harness/developer-hub/docs/software-engineering-insights/get-started/sei-key-concepts.md

 ## Profiles

-A profile in SEI represents an entity where users define a specific set of metrics, criteria, and parameters that are used to assess and evaluate different aspects of software engineering processes, performance, and productivity.
+A **Profile** in SEI represents an entity where users define a specific set of metrics, criteria, and parameters that are used to assess and evaluate different aspects of software engineering processes, performance, and productivity.

 SEI provides 3 different types of profiles: